DiscoDancer/LeetCode/README.md

 # LeetCode

 Hello, here you can find my solutions for LeetCode problems.
-I started again on 23 of September 2022 and so far I solved 3 problems.
+I started again on 18 of November 2022 and so far I solved 5 problems.
+And yep, I am too lazy to update this number.

 ## My roadmap:
+- [5/23] Binary Search I
-- [3/41] Leetcode Programming Skills II
+- [?]
+Binary Search II
-- [0/54] Leetcode Programming Skills III
+- [?]
+Binary Search III

 ## Cheatsheet

-### string
+### List API
-- ```Substring(Int32, Int32)	```
-   - Retrieves a substring from this instance.
-The substring starts at a specified character position and has a specified length.
+- .Sort() // asc order